Learning Representations from Dendrograms: Experiments

 \section{Experiments}

 We empirically investigate the performance of dendrogram-based representations on different datasets and demonstrate the usefulness of this approach to extract suitable features.
-Our methods are parameter-free.
+Our methods are unsupervised and do not assume availability of any labeled data.
 Thus, to fully benefit from this property, we consider an unsupervised representation learning strategy, such that no free parameter is involved in inferring the new features.
 Thereby, we apply our methods to clustering and density estimation problems, for which parametric feature extraction methods might be inappropriate, due to lack of labeled data for cross validation (to estimate the parameters).
 In particular, after extracting the new features, we apply the following algorithms to obtain a clustering solution: i) Gaussian Mixture Model (GMM), ii) $K$-means, and iii) spectral clustering.
 In the case of GMM, after computing the assignment probabilities, we assign each object to the cluster (distribution) with a maximal probability.
 We run each method and as well as correlation clustering (to obtain the ensemble solution) $100$ times and pick a solution with the smallest cost or negative log-likelihood.